What is a POAM?

 The acronym, POAM, stands for Plan of Actions and Milestones (POAM).
 The term POAM can refer to a POAM List or a POAM item.
 They are utilized in Risk Management Frameworks (RMF) to monitor vulnerabilities that will not be remedied before the expected completion date.

 POAM List – This refers to a group of POAM items, or vulnerabilities.
-Each System can have one or more POAM Lists.
+In Ryskview, each System can have one or more POAM Lists.
 For example, a System may have a POAM List for regular vulnerabilities that are added to POAMs and a second POAM List for a penetration test.

 POAM item – This refers to a single vulnerability or weakness.
 The POAM item can have an infinite number of Assets, but always refers to a single vulnerability.